 The "V inside a circle symbol" has been adopted by proud vegans as a vegan icon appended to usernames and profiles on social networks and message boards, or as sort of a vegan emoji (for a true emoji scroll down) in texts or posts.
 Non-vegans alike also make use of it as a footnote symbol to mark something as vegan, for example a menu item or ingredient, however in such cases it's important to make sure it's footnote description is listed as Vegan not just Vegetarian.
 It would be innacurate to call it a Vegan Font, the symbol is a Unicode character, Unicode is subset of Ascii, it is is public domain / free of any trademarks.

 Try the following methods to incorporate the V Vegan Symbol into your profiles, posts or websites or other projects.
 Twitter accepts the Ⓥ symbol as part of your bio and display name but not your actual twitter handle (@username).
-Facebook appears to no longer accept Ⓥ as part your facebook name nor a custom facebook URL.
+Facebook appears to no longer accept Ⓥ as part your facebook name nor a custom facebook URL but you can use it elsewhere like your Intro.
 Youtube will accept Ⓥ in video titles but it will convert it to a regular V if you include it in your display name.
 Instagram will allow it in display names, bios and photo descriptions.

 The "seedling emjoi" is to date the most popular emoji